nickyiliwang0000/h/design/design-for-developers.md

 Before you start thinking about the layout of your project, you should have a good idea of what kind of content you will have.
 You don't have to have a full content and copy written out but a rough idea of what sort of sections you are going to have.
 From there you can start drawing boxes on a piece of paper, what we referred to as *wireframes*.

 It is important to think about user flow when laying down wireframes.
-What is the most important information user should see when they land on the page and what's next?
+What is the most important information the user should see when they land on the page and what's next?

-Here's an examples of how one might turn into a simple content wireframe into developing a more flushed out first draft design.
+Here's an examples of how one might turn a simple content wireframe into developing a more flushed out first draft design.

 <img src="./assets/wireframes.png" alt="development of wireframes">

 **Segmenting sections**

-A trick that web designers often use is to segment sections with different background treatments such as alternative background colors.
+A trick that web designers often use is to segment sections with different background treatments such as alternative background colours.

 ### Alignment